You will find below detailed info on travelling between the island of Korcula and Dubrovnik.

 There are regular buses running between Dubrovnik and Korcula, taking approximately 3 hours.
 Tickets can be purchase on the day and in advance from Dubrovnik and Korcula Bus Station.
-Tickets can be also purchase online from Busbud web-site.
+Tickets can also be purchased online from Busbud web-site.

 If you are coming to Korcula from Dubrovnik you can drive across the Peljesac peninsula until you reach Orebic and then take the car/passenger ferry from there to Domince.
 Domince is located just about 3 km from Korcula town.
 Ferry between Orebic and Domince runs almost hourly between May and September and takes 15-20 minutes.